-Becoming a Church that Cares Well for the Abused is a curriculum designed to equip the church on how to respond well to the initial report of abuse.
-This curriculum brings together top experts from various fields to help leaders understand and implement the best practices for handling variety of abuse scenarios at church, school, or ministry.
-Coming June 2019.
+Becoming a Church that Cares Well for the Abused is a training experience designed to equip the church on how to respond well to the initial report of abuse.

 Rachael Denhollander is an attorney, advocate, and educator who became known internationally as the first woman to file a police report and speak publicly against USA Gymnastics team doctor Larry Nassar, one of the most prolific sexual abusers in recorded history.
 As a result of her activism, over 250 women came forward as survivors of Nassar’s abuse, leading to his life imprisonment.
 Rachael and her husband Jacob live in Louisville, Kentucky with their four young children.

 Mika Edmondson, a native of Nashville, TN, is the pastor of New City Fellowship.
 He graduated from Calvin Theological Seminary, where he wrote a dissertation on Martin Luther King Jr.’s theology of suffering.
 He is happily married and has two beautiful daughters.